 University of South Carolina

 I teach courses in Chinese language, literature, and culture and in comparative literature.
-My first book, Lin Shu, Inc.: Translation and the Making of Modern Chinese Culture (Oxford University Press), was named an Outstanding Academic Title for 2013 by Choice magazine.
+My research is guided by an interest in translation and how the flow of ideas across languages shapes the work of writers, artists, intellectuals, and their audiences.
+My first book on this subject, Lin Shu, Inc.: Translation and the Making of Modern Chinese Culture (Oxford University Press), was named an Outstanding Academic Title for 2013 by Choice magazine.

-I also contribute regularly as a translator: my translation of China from Empire to Nation-State by Wang Hui will appear in September 2014 from Harvard University Press.
-My translation of Jin Tianhe’s The Women’s Bell, the first full-length tract on women’s rights in China, appeared in The Birth of Chinese Feminism: Essential Texts in Transnational Theory (Columbia University Press, 2013).
-Right now my research is split between two projects: first, an attempt to rethink the meaning of the “avant-garde” and experimental literature in relation to language reform (and reaction) in China in the first half of the twentieth century; and, second, preliminary work that uses the history of translation in nineteenth- and early twentieth-century China to understand new forms of distributed labor like crowdsourcing and fanlation.
+I also contribute regularly as a translator: my translation of China from Empire to Nation-State by Wang Hui appeared in 2014 from Harvard University Press and was also named a Choice Outstanding Title for 2015.
+Currently I am preparing a translation of What Is China? by Ge Zhaoguang, also for Harvard University Press.
+My translation of Jin Tianhe’s The Women’s Bell (1903), the first full-length tract on women’s rights in China, appeared in The Birth of Chinese Feminism: Essential Texts in Transnational Theory (Columbia University Press, 2013).

 BA, Fairhaven College at Western Washington University, 1996